ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-It's very similar to the rules created in this post, but the filtering is done based on the resource type that you would use in Bicep or ARM templates.
-They have a [similar PSRule convention](https://github.com/Azure/PSRule.Rules.Azure/blob/39aa1e45e998eb773ba804e22bc4f2a3a61823fb/src/PSRule.Rules.Azure/rules/Conventions.Rule.ps1) to the one described in this post, but instead of loading an entire file, they split up the Bicep file / ARM template into separate objects.
-One for each resource.
-This way, they can apply rules to specific resources.
+The implementation of the rule is quite similar to the ones described in this post.
+However, the filtering is based on the resource type used in Bicep or ARM templates.
+The module has a [similar PSRule convention](https://github.com/Azure/PSRule.Rules.Azure/blob/main/src/PSRule.Rules.Azure/rules/Conventions.Rule.ps1) to the one described here.
+Instead of loading an entire file, it splits the Bicep file or ARM template into separate objects, one for each resource, allowing for rules to be applied to specific resources.

-To check an API Management policy, you would execute the rule against resources that can have a policy and use the `GetAPIMPolicyNode` function to get the actual policy XML content.
-This means that every rule that we've created to check our policies can also be created using this module.
+To validate an API Management policy with this module, you would run the rule against resources that can have a policy and use the `GetAPIMPolicyNode` function to retrieve the actual policy XML content.
+This means that every rule we’ve created for policy validation can also be implemented using this module.

-An advantage of using this module is that it also works for inline policies that you define in e.g. a Bicep file.
-A disadvantage is that the rules won't always work for ARM templates when you load your policies from external files.
-Additionally, PSRule for Azure doesn't support other deployment tools, like Terraform.
-This module has the same issues with invalid XML syntax as the solution described in this post.
+**Advantages:**

+- Supports inline policies defined in Bicep files.
+- Integrates well with Bicep and ARM templates.

+**Disadvantages:**

+- May not work for ARM templates if policies are loaded from external files.
+- Does not support other deployment tools like Terraform.
+- Faces similar issues with invalid XML syntax as the solution described in this post.

-It depends on your situation which approach is better.
-Note, that you can also verify your API Management policies with the solution described in this post and use PSRule for Azure to validate your other Bicep/ARM configuration.
+The choice between approaches depends on your specific needs.
+You can also use the method described in this post for validating API Management policies and leverage PSRule for Azure for other Bicep or ARM configurations.

 ### Conclusion

-PSRule is a powerful tool that can help manage the quality of your Azure API Management policies.
+PSRule is a powerful tool for managing the quality of your Azure API Management policies.
 By creating custom rules, you can validate your policies against your own standards.

-The rules can be as simple or complex as you want.
-The same goes for the logic in the convention.
-Since I'm a big fan of test automation, I've written the rules using a TDD approach and created a bunch of tests.
-In the next blog post, I'll dive deeper into how I did this.

-You can find a full working sample [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).
-I've included a couple more rules and samples.
+You can find a fully working sample [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).
+This repository includes additional rules and samples for further exploration.
+It also contains unit tests for each rule, which I will cover in the next blog post.